ruchisahota/gaia/v1/doc/documentation.md

 ## AvailableService

-AvailableService represents a service that is available for launching
+AvailableService represents a service that is available for launching.

 ### Example